dotnet/performance/src/benchmarks/gc/README.md

 On non-Windows systems, to run container tests, you'll need `cgroup-tools` installed.
 You should have builds of coreclr available for use in the next step.

-Finally, run `py . setup` from the root of dotnet-gc-infra.
+Finally, run `py . setup` from the same directory as this README.
 This will read information about your system that's relevant to performance analysis (such as cache sizes) and save to `bench/host_info.yaml`.
 It will also install some necessary dependencies on Windows.